Josh-Decime/Geist-Agent/README.md

 # Geist Agent

 Geist Agent is a custom AI agent built on the [CrewAI](https://github.com/crewAI/crewAI) framework, leveraging [Typer](https://typer.tiangolo.com/) to deliver a streamlined CLI (`poltergeist`).
-It offers tools for codebase analysis, self-diagnostics & research.
+It currently has 5 commands.
+Seance allows you to ask questions about a code base, by indexing the project & uses BM25 or Jaccard to match keyword tokens before presenting that to your chosen LLM for summarization.
+Unveil provides an in depth summary of a codebase & includes a mermaid graph of the dependencies.
+Ward utilizes OSV to provide a security report of a codebase.
+Scry writes a research report on a topic that you provide.
+Doctor provides diagnostic information for troubleshooting & does initial setup for file placement.

 ---